Medically reviewed by Drugs.com. Last updated on Apr 3, 2020.

 Use: Labeled Indications

-Short bowel syndrome: Treatment of short bowel syndrome in adults who are dependent on parenteral support.
+Short bowel syndrome: Treatment of short bowel syndrome in adults and pediatric patients ≥1 year of age who are dependent on parenteral support.

-Canadian labeling: Additional contraindications (not in US labeling): Hypersensitivity to teduglutide or any component of the formulation; active gastrointestinal (GI) malignancy (GI tract, hepatobiliary, pancreatic); history of GI tract malignancies (including the hepatobiliary system) within the last 5 years.
+Canadian labeling: Hypersensitivity to teduglutide or any component of the formulation; active gastrointestinal (GI) malignancy (GI tract, hepatobiliary, pancreatic); history of GI tract malignancies (including the hepatobiliary system and pancreas) within the last 5 years.

 Short bowel syndrome: SubQ: 0.05 mg/kg once daily